-CIS M61 - 1 Unit

-Computer Programming Laboratory
+CIS M61 - 1 Unit Computer Programming Laboratory

-Corequisite: CIS M22A/B with subject that requires extensive lab work/ computer usage Class Hours: 3 lab
+Corequisite: CIS M22A/B with subject that requires extensive lab work/computer usage

 Allows credit for lab experience when deemed appropriate by the instructor under an Independent Study contract.
 May be taken for a total of two (2) times for credit.
 Only offered credit/no-credit.
 Applies to Associate Degree.
 Transfer credit: CSU